|

 - No intern visualiser - upload of result data back into the FE-utility is expected.

-- Input of finite elements was tested only on several element types of
+- Input of finite elements was tested only on most typical element types of

 ANSYS, ABAQUS and COSMOS.
 The only nearly fully implemented FE-package import is